tomvanbraeckel/retro-go-fri3d/README.md

 - the badge has now restarted in download mode
 - after the download you might need to reset the badge to boot normally (PRESS the RESET button)

-With the file "all-in-one_for_webflasher_OVERWRITES_EVERYTHING.zip" from https://github.com/tomvanbraeckel/retro-go-fri3d/releases

-After that, it should boot into the Fri3d App, based on ESP-IDF.
+After flashing, the device should boot into the Fri3d App, based on ESP-IDF.
 If not, you might need the press the RESET button.

-After that, choose "Retro-Go Gaming" in the menu to boot into retro-go-fri3d.
+Then choose "Retro-Go Gaming" in the menu to boot into retro-go-fri3d.
 That's it!